 With a current validated NEC or Fenway Library Consortium ID, most books and scores may be checked out for four (4) weeks.
+One renewal is allowed for these materials.
 Some items are considered to be research materials and circulate for one (1) week, and only to NEC Faculty, and Graduate & Doctoral students.Chamber music ensembles that are coached by a faculty member may check out music for the entire semester by filling out a Chamber Music form.
 These are available at the Circulation Desk.Reference books, periodicals, microforms, and items labeled "Stacks - Does Not Circulate," Archives," or "Vault" do not circulate.

 Borrowers are expected to show consideration for their colleagues by returning items on time.
 If an item is long overdue, it is assumed to be lost and a bill